Which Fabric is best for making clothes for kids (for babies as well as for older children)? This is a question that gets asked all the time.

 The following cotton and other fabrics are popularly used to make baby clothes and older children’s clothes (depending on the rules of the land, ofcourse.
 For eg. in some countries like USA cotton is banned for making commercial kids sleepwear.
 More reading on this here)

 This is a lovely very soft lightweight semi-sheer linen.
-The fabric has a slight texture to its surface (slubs) This is a heirloom project staple.
-As it is linen, expect the elegance of linen but with a soft feel ( a cotton/ linen blend will come without all that wrinkling natural to linen).
+The fabric has a slight texture to its surface (slubs) This is an heirloom project staple.
+As it is linen, expect the elegance of linen but with a soft feel (a cotton/ linen blend will come without all that wrinkling natural to linen).
 This fabric is perfect for making christening gowns.
-As it is lightweight you can sew dresses with gathers, peats, as well as smocking without the unwanted bulk
+As it is lightweight you can sew dresses with gathers, peats, as well as smocking without the unwanted bulk.

 Cotton jersey knit fabric is a favourite for baby and children’s clothes They are soft and breathable.
 Another advantage over woven clothes is that jersey knits are stretchy.
 Knit is very accommodative of constant body movements and growth spurts; you know how kids grow.
 Other favourite knit fabrics for making children’s clothing include interlock, double knit, cotton spandex.
 Know more about the 12 different types of knit fabrics here.